Is It Legal to Use AI Video? Everything You Need to Know

 How To Address This Ambiguity?

-The rising issue is who the law considers to be the one setting arrangements for the artwork to be created.
-Must the law acknowledge the role of the programmer, the original creator, or the software user?
+The rising issue is who the law considers to be the one setting arrangements for the works generated by AI to be created.
+Must the law acknowledge the role of the programmer, the human author, or the software user?

-It is analogous to arguing whether a pen’s writer or producer deserves to be granted a copyright.
+It is analogous to arguing whether a pen’s writer or producer deserves to be granted copyright protection.
 Consider Microsoft, which created the Word software program but certainly does not own the content created with that program.

-The person who used the application to generate his or her work retains the copyright.
+The person who used the application to generate their work retains the copyright.
 However, some AI users simply press the button to get things done.
 It seems to be unfair.

-Since regulations have not been clearly enacted, the usage of AI video generators is still legal.
+Since regulations have not been clearly enacted, the usage of generative AI tools, such as AI video generators or AI-generated images is still legal.
+However, the ethical implications surrounding these tools require careful consideration.
 The dispute settlement will depend on different cases.
-However, we must prepare evidence to prove we have been involved in the work.
+We must also prepare evidence, such as training data records, to prove we have been actively involved in the work.

 FAQ